Karen Baptiste, Ed.D.

-Karen started her career in the NYC Department of Education and is known for high-energy professional development at national conferences on brain-based learning and Universal Design for Learning, designed to reach the varying degrees of diverse learners.
-Previously, she has served as an instructional manager responsible for coaching educators through the largest special education reform in educational history for students across NYC.
-She’s also supervised the implementation of a district-wide Coach Credentialing program for over 300 coaches and 14,000 teachers in Broward County Public Schools.
+Karen started her career in The New York City Department of Education and is known for high-energy professional development at national conferences on brain-based learning and Universal Design for Learning, designed to reach the varying degrees of diverse learners.
+Previously, she served as an instructional manager responsible for coaching educators through the largest special education reform in educational history for students across New York City.
+She’s also supervised the implementation of a district-wide coach credentialing program for over 300 coaches and 14,000 teachers in Broward County Public Schools.

-As a recognized special educator who has developed an unwavering commitment to serving disenfranchised youth, especially students with disabilities, Karen is always at the core of positive movements by filling the “Opportunity Gap” with equity and access to improve student achievement, teacher effectiveness, school leadership, and self-efficacy.
-She serves on the Legislative Committee to advocate, propose, and develop national educational policy and initiatives, and authors blogs and articles in Education Week and ASCD Edge.
-Karen was also selected as 1 of 24 worldwide educational Emerging Leaders, ASCD in 2013 and was recently voted to serve on ASCD’s International Board of Directors.
+As a recognized special educator who has developed an unwavering commitment to serving disenfranchised youth, especially students with disabilities, Karen is always at the core of positive movements by filling the “opportunity gap” with equity and access to improve student achievement, teacher effectiveness, school leadership, and self-efficacy.
+She serves on the legislative committee to advocate, propose, and develop national educational policy and initiatives, and authors blogs and articles in Education Week and ASCD Edge.
+Karen was also selected as one of 24 worldwide educational Emerging Leaders, ASCD in 2013 and was recently voted to serve on ASCD’s International Board of Directors.
 Prior to becoming a teacher, Karen was a journalist and worked at Channel 5.